This post contains affiliate links.

 6. Local

 While it’s not a brand or direct recommendation, local coffee is always fun to try.
-With local I mean local to the direct surroundings to where you’re staying.
+By local I mean local to the direct surroundings to where you’re staying.
 Especially in the central highlands, many of the cities will have a few coffee brands available in the shops that aren’t found elsewhere in the country.

 While a lot of that coffee gets exported or scooped up by the big brands, there are still some smaller brands and upstarts that try to break into the market or just sell some coffee they think is good.
 The best and easiest way to get a hold of this coffee is in a supermarket or smaller shop in the cities in the highlands.

-Of course the taste and quality of those coffees can differ dramatically.
+Of course, the taste and quality of those coffees can differ dramatically.
 And there are so many, it’s not really possible to make a list of all of them.

 However, I personally always like to try the local stuff from places I visit.
 Sometimes you get something good, sometimes it’s pretty mediocre.

 If you like trying different things, getting a smaller local brand is a good way to go.
-Especially if you’re in one of the places where to coffee grows.
+Especially if you’re in one of the places where coffee grows.
 If it’s intended as a gift for someone else, it depends on the person you’re giving it to if this is a good gift.

-For people that aren’t too interested in coffee, go for one of the established brands mentioned above.
+For people who aren’t too interested in coffee, go for one of the established brands mentioned above.
 You’re more likely to get a taste that’s suitable for people who just ‘drink’ coffee.
 Still, many people still like getting something that’s very local even if they might prefer another taste.
 Especially if you’ve got a good story and pictures from the region, people will like it as a gift.
-And for yourself it’s good too.
+And for yourself, it’s good too.

 For people who really like to experience different coffees, this is a great gift or souvenir.